shoaibshah110/CKA/Section 2 Core Concepts/control-plane.md

 ---

 # 2. etcd
-- The cluster's database - stores the entire state of kubernetes.
+- The cluster's database - stores the entire state of Kubernetes.

 ## What it stores:
 - Pods